lantunes/cellpylib/docsrc/additional.rst

 Reversible CA
 ~~~~~~~~~~~~~

 Elementary CA can be explicitly made to be reversible.
+CellPyLib has a class, `ReversibleRule`, which can be used to
-The following example demonstrates the creation of the
+decorate a rule, making it reversible.
+The following example demonstrates the creation of the elementary reversible CA
-elementary reversible CA rule 90R:
+rule 90R:

 .. code-block::